michauhl/RBPBench/README.md

 ```
 Here we also filter the input sequence motifs by length to allow only motifs of length 6 or 7 nt to be included in the search.

 The MEME motif database file (given via `--custom-db-meme`) should be in plain text format.
-Here a header section (optional) is followed by any number of motif blocks.
+Here a header section (optional except for `rbpbench nemo` and `rbpbench enmo`) is followed by any number of motif blocks.
 An example for two simple motifs (`ACGT`, `TGCA`) without the header and two motif blocks:

 ```
 MOTIF motif1 rbp1